NoobProgramCoder/NoobProgramCoder/README.md

-- 👋 Hi, I’m @NoobProgramCoder
+- 👋 Hi, I’m @NoobProgramCoder(ashim nepal)
-- 👀 I’m interested in HTML / CSS / Java Script / C (For Now at beginning) [ To Be honest i have no interest in C... 😖😖]
+- 👀 I’m interested in HTML / CSS / Java Script /java / python.
-- 🌱 I’m currently learning HTML / CSS / Java Script / C (For Now at beginning && 12 class padhda samma lai matra hai😅😁)
+- 🌱 I’m currently learning HTML / CSS / Java Script / Java / PythonC (For Now at beginning)
 - 💞️ I’m looking to collaborate with you if you are ready😝😜...[ But i can't find youu :(]
 - 📫 How to reach me (Please reach me later on)
 - 💬💬 JK:>  Insta: @nepal_ashim || fb: अशिम नेपाल || twitter: may be later(i want it private for some time)